Search Close

 The library hours are Tuesday through Saturday 10 a.m. to 5 p.m.
 The Reading Room closes for research at 4 p.m.

 We offer free parking.
-Enter our lot from New York Street and bring your parking ticket to the Welcome desk for validation.
+Easily access our lot from New York Street and bring your parking ticket to the Welcome desk for validation.
+Parking is available on a first-come, first-served basis.

 Tickets are available at the door, but we recommend buying them online to receive a discount.